PaddlePaddle/docs/doc/fluid/beginners_guide/install/Windowsen.md

 ### ***Install using pip***

-We do not provide a quick installation command, please install according to follow the steps：
+We do not provide a quick installation command, please install according to the following steps：

 * First, **check that your computer and operating system** meet the following requirements: